tegmark00/data-science-test-task/README.md

 3. Install dependencies
  - (venv) $ `pip install -r requrements.txt`

+## Download dataset, train model & predict masks

 Now you can run scripts:

 4. Download and extract the dataset
  - (venv) $ `python getdataset.py`

-After script execution you'll see two folders in data with `test` and `train` data
+After script execution you'll see two folders in the data folder with `test` and `train` data

 `train` data containes images and its mask